hapax/hapax.github.io/assets/problem-time.md

 type of *solipsism*.
 A solipsist proper treats the fact that they cannot experience other minds as conclusive evidence that other minds do not exist.
-A presentist treats the fact that only experience the present as evidence no other times exist.
+A presentist treats the fact that they only experience the present as evidence only the present exists.
-Similarly, an enthusiast of growing blocks or free will treats the future as non-existent because they have yet to encounter it.
+Similarly, an enthusiast of growing blocks or free will imagines the future (or particularly their future decisions) do not exist since they have yet to encounter them.
-Growing blockers are a bit more liberal, however; they are prepared to treat the past as existing since it appears to "create" the present and appears fixed.
-They are like "friendly" solipsists, who believe only in the existence of people they have met.
+To be sure, a growing blocker is more liberal than a presentist, since they believe in the past, but this is like a "friendly" solipsist who believe only in the existence of people they have met.

 Solipsism would not be crazy if you were the only sentient being in a world of bugs.